 My most cherished resource, which I have improved several times over the years, is my Opinion Text Writing workbook.
 This differentiated resource has been extremely useful to my learners, especially to struggling writers.
 The included mentor texts and guided writing practice have helped my learners improve their writing skills beyond expectations.
 You may find this item in Bundle C along with the self-assessment forms, ESL evaluation grids and annotating and reading strategies handout.

-If you love teaching reading strategies as I do or you would like to improve your learners’ reading skills, thus, understanding of texts, my annotating and reading strategies handout may also be useful in your ESL or ELA class.
-You may find this resource in Bundles C and D.
+If you love teaching reading strategies as I do, or if you would like to improve your learners' reading skills, my annotating and reading strategies bookmarks and handout may also be useful in your ESL or ELA class.
+You may also find this resource included in my ESL Resources Mega Bundle.

 Bundle A also includes a time-saving complete unit on taking risks.
 I teach high school ESL, so I always look for topics my learners are able to relate to.
 I enjoy starting the school year with this unit because I want to show my students that taking risks is something they should not be afraid of.
 In addition, I also want them to know that taking calculated risks and stepping out of their comfort zone are actions that will keep them moving forward not only in English class, but in life, too.